-In making its nominations, the Nominating and Corporate Governance Committee identifies nominees by first evaluating the current members of the Board willing to continue their service.
-Current members with qualifications and skills that are consistent with the Nominating and Corporate Governance Committee's criteria for Board service are re-nominated.
-As to new candidates, the committee will generally poll the Board members and members of management for recommendations.
-The Nominating and Corporate Governance Committee may also review the composition and qualification of the boards of directors of VAALCO's competitors, and may seek input from industry experts or analysts.
-The Nominating and Corporate Governance Committee valuates are interviewed by the independent directors and executive management.
-In making its determinations, the Nominating and Corporate Governance Committee evaluates each individual in the context of the Board as whole, with the objective of assembling a group with diverse backgrounds that can best represent stockholder interests through the exercise of sound judgment.
-After review and deliberation of all feedback and data, the
+In making its nominations, the nominating and corporate governance committee identifies nominees by first evaluating the current members of the board willing to continue their service.
+Current members with qualifications and skills that are consistent with the nominating and corporate governance committee's criteria for board service are re-nominated.
+As to new candidates, the committee will generally poll the board members and members of management for recommendations.
+The nominating and corporate governance committee may also review the composition and qualification of the boards of directors of VAALCO's competitors, and may seek input from industry experts or analysts.
+The nominating and corporate governance committee reviews the qualifications, experience and background of the candidates.
+Final candidates are interviewed by the independent directors and executive management.
+In making its determinations, the nominating and corporate governance committee evaluates each individual in the context of the board as whole, with the objective of assembling a group with diverse backgrounds that can best represent stockholder interests through the exercise of sound judgment.
+After review and deliberation of all feedback and data, the nominating and corporate governance committee makes its recommendation to the board of directors.
+The nominating and corporate governance committee makes its recommendation to the board of directors.
+The nominating and corporate governance committee makes its recommendation to the board of directors.
+The nominating and corporate governance committee makes its recommendation to the board of directors.
+The nominating and corporate governance committee makes its recommendation to the board of directors.
+The nominating and corporate governance committee makes its recommendation to the board of directors.